WLAN-Pi/wconsole/README.md

  - *isc-dhcp-server* (installed as part of the standard distribution)
  - *hostapd* (installed as part of the standard distribution)
  - *ufw*  (installed as part of the standard distribution)
- - *ser2net* (unlikely to be present until next WLANPi distribution mid/late 2019)
+ - *ser2net* (unlikely to be present until next WLANPi distribution mid/late 2019 - v1.7 onwards)

 Initially, do a check for the availability of the "ser2net" package on your WLANPi by accessing the WLANPi via SSH and running the following command: